 Crampton Tower Museum

-A family friendly museum celebrating the life and work of a Victorian engineer, transport and local history.
+Crampton Tower Museum is a family-friendly museum celebrating the life and work of a Victorian engineer, transport and local history.

 Crampton Tower Museum, Broadstairs is a fascinating small museum, partly housed in a flint tower adjacent to the Broadstairs Railway Station.
 The tower formed part of the first Broadstairs public water supply